polkadot-developers/substrate-developer-hub.github.io/docs/contracts/introduction.md

 ### Gas

 Contract calls are charged gas fee to limit the amount of computational resources a transaction can use.
 When forming a contract transaction, a gas limit is specified.
 As the contract executes, gas is incrementally used up depending on the complexity of the computation.
 If the gas limit is reached before the contract execution completes, the transaction fails, contract storage is reverted, and the gas fee is **not** returned to the user.
-If the contract executed completes with extra gas, it is returned to the user at the end of the transaction.
+If the contract executed completes with remaining gas, it is returned to the user at the end of the transaction.

 The Contract module determines the gas price, which is a conversion between the Substrate `Currency` and a single unit of gas, thus to execute a transaction, a user must have a free balance of at least `gas price` * `gas limit` which can be spent.